exercism/haskell/exercises/meetup/README.md

 Examples of general descriptions are:

-- the first Monday of January 2017
+- The first Monday of January 2017
-- the third Tuesday of January 2017
+- The third Tuesday of January 2017
-- the wednesteenth of January 2017
+- The wednesteenth of January 2017
-- the last Thursday of January 2017
+- The last Thursday of January 2017

 The descriptors you are expected to parse are: first, second, third, fourth, fifth, last, monteenth, tuesteenth, wednesteenth,